Agreeable looks and interior, decent chassis, low costs, good economy

 It handles well (even if it doesn't encourage you to take corners with gusto) and runs true on the motorway.
 As a mainstream hatch, it walks the tightrope between agility and stability.
 If we're comparing, it's a bit more tautly sprung and stiffer in roll than the mainstream-model Golfs or the 308.
 That means a ride that's busy but not jarring.

 The 1.2 engine can get noisy if you ask too much of it, though we've heard less pleasurable tunes before now, and it’s not quite as chattery as the diesel.
 The hybrid gets along well enough, although real-world, electric-only range doesn't live up to the 43 miles promised on paper.

 Then we’re into GSe territory, which gets a bit of warm hatch identity including recalibrated steering, a tweaked chassis including 10mm lower ride height, and special dampers.
 Sadly it doesn’t quite live up to the promise, lacking in driver engagement and performance.
 More on that over on the Driving tab.

 Prices start at £26,810 for the petrol, £37,785 for the plug-in hybrid (putting it in the lower price bracket compared to rivals), and £41,050 for the GSe.
 At time of writing, the diesel is unavailable.
 Head over to the Buying section for more.

 What's the verdict?

 There's nothing eccentric about the Astra formula.
 It competes in one of the most rigidly defined parts of the car market, and it pretty much matches all the benchmarks, even if it busts through none.

-It's decent to drive, smart looking and finished to a high standard.
-Besides, Vauxhall has clamped down on ownership costs, so it's accessible too.
+It's decent to drive, smart looking and is finished to a high standard.
+And Vauxhall has clamped down on ownership costs, so it's accessible too.
 The Astra's not a car to set your heart on fire, or your pants, but it feels satisfyingly well sorted.